Hi, my name’s Jackson.

 ‘23 - now

-Azura is the first “interfacing layer” for decentralized finance (DeFi), designed to make accessing DeFi assets and protocols as seamless as using traditional financial applications.
+Azura is the first “interfacing layer” for onchain finance, designed to make accessing onchain assets and protocols as seamless as using traditional financial applications.

 Saw an opportunity where others saw chaos.
 Ran toward the FTX dumpster fire.

-Privileged to now work with some of the smartest investors and engineers in the world.
+Privileged to now work with some of the smartest investors, operators, and engineers in the world.

 University of Chicago